 Eric Porter - The Humane Society of the United States

-Eric is an Associate in the firm's New York City office.
+Eric is a Partner in the firm's New York City office.
 His bio is available here.

 The Humane Society of the United States (HSUS) is a national, mainstream animal welfare organization that focuses on encouraging compassion for animals and alleviating animal suffering by working pragmatically to pass and improve laws impacting animals and the environment, and by working to educate the public about animal issues.
 I first began volunteering for HSUS while in college in Washington DC.
 A roommate of mine had been working with them, and he got me interested in animal welfare issues and opened my eyes to the wide variety of ways in which animals are often mistreated, particularly in our food production system.